37777 Harlow Dr., Willoughby, OH 44094 (440) 951-8974 Fax: (440) 951-1412

 Direct BTR connections:

-PC-DNC Plus and PC-DNC Editor can be configured to transmit data directly to the CNCs tape reader port using a parallel (LPTn) printer port.
+Our "MultiPort PC-DNC Editor can be configured to transmit data directly to the CNCs tape reader port using a parallel (LPTn) printer port.
 With certain model CNCs that use 5v TTL signals for the tape reader, this direct BTR link can be used instead of a BTR board.
 The cable length limit between the PC-DNC Plus server PC and the CNCs CPU board is approximately 16 feet (5 meters).
+Please note that the device drivers for the PC-DNC Editor's BTR connection are considered to be "legacy" components, and will not work with newer versions of Windows.
+Windows 2000 and XP are the last Windows versions supported by this special BTR software.

 PC-DNC Plus lets you upload & download files using remote commands from the CNCs keyboard, or you can manually "queue" files for sequential output to the CNC.
 Remote commands are freely programmable so that you can easily accommodate the keyboard restrictions on various CNC controls.
 When a file is requested from the CNCs keyboard, PC-DNC Plus can be configured to search for the requested file in any sequence of subdirectories (folders) or sub-folders.